Elise Primavera: Biography

 Primavera was born in West Long Branch, New Jersey.
 As a young girl, her brother, whom she admired greatly as an artist, taught her to draw a tree and a simple cartoon.
 She began copying cartoons she found in comic books, drawing on anything she could find, including her school books, her desks, and even getting in trouble for drawing on her clothing.
 Her interest in art grew more serious during the summer after she turned 11, when she contracted rheumatic fever and was confined to bed for the entire summer.
 During the enforced physical inactivity, she used the time to refine her drawing ability by working through several "learn-to-draw" books.
-Her childhood goal was to become an Olympic rider, and after she recovered from her illness and was no longer bedridden, she was rekindled her love for horseback riding.
+Her childhood goal was to become an Olympic rider, and after she recovered from her illness and was no longer bedridden, she rekindled her love for horseback riding.

 During her childhood, she became an admirer of the works of great artists, particularly that of Michelangelo, as her parents had large replicas of his paintings that she particularly enjoyed.
 She specifically credits the period when she was ill for motivating her to develop her artistic skills in a serious way.
 She also enjoyed the work of Howard Pyle, an artist she discovered on a trip to the college art museum.
 After a visit to an art museum during college, she set aside her dream of becoming an Olympian to focus full-time on becoming an artist.
 Primavera lived for a time in Red Bank, New Jersey, but she currently resides in New York City.
 She is not married.